aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ### Prefer methods that implement functional interfaces to methods returning functional interfaces

-In the same vein, you may encounter code like this:
+Instead of writing something like this:

 ```java
 Predicate<Foo> isFooABarPredicate(FooBarData data) {